+B. Procedure

-- B. Procedure - 1.
-The Intern and Agency Supervisor should first attempt to resolve the problem, following agency protocol, as appropriate.
-If this is not successful, each is to inform the other of her/his intention to seek additional help from the Human Service Internship Coordinator or Clinical Coordinator. - 2.
+- 1. The Intern and Agency Supervisor should first attempt to resolve the problem, following agency protocol, as appropriate.
+If this is not successful, each is to inform the other of her/his intention to seek additional help from the clinical internship coordinator. - 2.
 If the Agency Supervisor finds the Intern's conduct or work performance less than desirable, the concerns should be discussed with the Intern.
-If such difficulties are serious enough to warrant termination of the placement, the Agency Supervisor should contact the Human Service Program Coordinator or Clinical Internship coordinator and provide written documentation to support the action. - 3.
-The Clinical internship Coordinator will consult with the Human Services Program Coordinator to examine the evidence to determine whether an alternative placement is appropriate and will confirm the final outcome in writing. - 4.
-With sufficient cause and evidence, the Human Services Program Coordinator has the right to remove a student if they are unable to function within the agency structure.

-5. In the event of behavior deemed particularly egregious, the student intern MAY face removal from the internship program, based on recommendations of the site supervisor, the Human Services program coordinator and/or the University of Delaware Student Code of Conduct.
+If such difficulties are serious enough to warrant termination of the placement, the Agency Supervisor should contact the clinical internship coordinator and provide written documentation to support the action. - 3.
+The Clinical internship Coordinator will consult with the Program Coordinator to examine the evidence to determine whether an alternative placement is appropriate and will confirm the final outcome in writing. - 4.
+With sufficient cause and evidence, the Program Coordinator has the right to remove a student if they are unable to function within the agency structure. - 5.
+In the event of behavior deemed particularly egregious, the student intern MAY face removal from the internship program, based on recommendations of the site supervisor, the Program coordinator and/or the University of Delaware.